muratk3n/thirdwave/en/tweets/2020/week21c.md

 Conversely one could say countries with less democracies will be worse at war.
 Because they know they can hide, linger in a place, a region, they would not mobilize to end the fight in the first place.
-If your press sucks, you dont fear backlash on press, you fight like a cobsucker that you are.
+If your press sucks, you dont fear backlash through it, you fight like a cobsucker that you are.

 ---